Moesif/apidocs/source/includes/management-api/_management-api.md

 `GET /organizations`

-Gets a list of organization for authenticated in user
+Gets a list of organization for authenticated user/customer

 > Example response